 Massachusetts Homeschool Resources

 Both new and veteran homeschoolers can benefit from the wealth of Massachusetts homeschool resources available.
 There are two statewide organizations, the Massachusetts Homeschool Organization of Parent Educators (MassHOPE) and the Massachusetts Home Learning Association, specifically designed to support homeschooling in MA.
 MassHOPE also holds an annual homeschooling convention.
 Many counties in Massachusetts have at least one local support group for homeschoolers as well.
+Massachusetts Support Groups is a list of local support groups provided by MHLA.

 We’ve listed a few of the starting points for finding out more about homeschooling resources in Massachusetts: